All Episodes

 There were no hecklers, nor were there any protesters.

-He said, Well, I picked exactly the wrong words.
+He said, well, I picked exactly the wrong words.

-Uh my words hurt some people.
+My words hurt some people.

 I sincerely apologize for that.